Dev to Deploy; Cloud Native Stack Part-2

 ]

-which is mostly used to run some base commands before you use another provisioner to install required software and configuration.
-Its not required to use multiple proviosiner you can use only the shell
+The final phase is the provisioners and you can see its an array which means it can take multiple provisioner types.
+The most common is shell which is mostly used to run some base commands before you use another provisioner to install required software and configuration.
+Its not required to use multiple proviosiner you can use only the shell provisioner and run all your commands and be done with it.

 "provisioners": [